-What is Light? - An overview of the properties of light
+What is Light - An Overview of the Properties of Light

-Light is part of the electromagnetic spectrum, which ranges from radio waves to gamma rays.
-Electromagnetic radiation waves, as their names suggest are fluctuations of electric and magnetic fields, which can transport energy from one location to another.
-Visible light is not inherently different from the other parts of the electromagnetic spectrum with the exception that the human eye can detect visible waves.
-Electromagnetic radiation can also be described in terms of a stream of photons which are massless particles each travelling with wavelike properties at the speed of light.
-A photon is the smallest quantity (quantum) of energy which can be transported and it was the realization that light travelled in discrete quanta that was the origins of Quantum Theory.
+Light, or Visible Light, commonly refers to electromagnetic radiation that can be detected by the human eye.
+The entire electromagnetic spectrum is extremely broad, ranging from low energy radio waves with wavelengths that are measured in meters, to high energy gamma rays with wavelengths that are less than 1 x 10-11 meters.
+Electromagnetic radiation, as the name suggests, describes fluctuations of electric and magnetic fields, transporting energy at the Speed of Light (which is ~ 300,000 km/sec through a vacuum).
+Light can also be described in terms of a stream of photons, massless packets of energy, each travelling with wavelike properties at the speed of light.
+A photon is the smallest quantity (quantum) of energy which can be transported, and it was the realization that light travelled in discrete quanta that was the origins of Quantum Theory.

 Figure 1: The Electromagnetic Spectrum, highlighting the narrow window of Visible Light that is detectable by the human eye.